-The tour: Krabi Rainforest Tour + Elephant Trekking (click for itinerary, prices and booking)
+The tour: Krabi Rainforest Tour + Elephant Trekking (click for itinerary and guide price)

 The lowdown: This is a packed itinerary covering a lot of ground in a single day.
 You’ll be exhausted at the end of it, but if you have limited time it’s an excellent way to tick several boxes.
 The company who runs this tour also offers programs with various combinations of the items in the complete package we review here, so you can also apply the relevant parts of this report to the following tours:

 - Elephant Trekking + Hot Springs + Emerald Pool

 - Krabi Rainforest Tour (Hot Springs, Emerald Pool + Tiger Cave Temple – no elephant trekking)

 The details: we took this trip as part of the normal group tour on 28 March 2015 and all photos on this page are taken from this day / trip.
 You can click on the pictures to see bigger versions.